Puffins and Root Cellars in Bonavista Newfoundland

 After visiting the lighthouse we headed back down the Cape Shore Trail, stopping at the Little Dairy King restaurant, which is located on the trail, for a bite to eat for lunch.
 It was another friendly, cozy, place with good food and great service, and we thoroughly enjoyed it.

-Afterwards we headed farther north on the trail, until we came to the access road for Dungeon Provincial Park.
-It was a 2 km trek down a gravel road into the park, but in the end it was well worth it.
-The main attraction of this day use park is a collapsed sea cave with a natural archway carved out by wave action.
+Afterwards, we headed farther north on the trail until we came to the access road for Dungeon Provincial Park.
+It was a 2 km trek down a gravel road into the park, but in the end, it was well worth it.
+The main attraction of this day-use park is a collapsed sea cave with a natural archway carved out by wave action.

 As we walked we assumed that the scenic caves would be somewhere off in the distance, right along the coastline.
-However, as we soon came to a tour bus, apparently parked in the middle of the field, whose occupants were milling around, clearly looking at something.
+However, we soon came to a tour bus, apparently parked in the middle of the field, whose occupants were milling around, clearly looking at something.

 As we approached, we realized that the feature was somewhat inland, at the back of a cove.
-It was quite unexpected, and very beautiful.
+It was quite unexpected and very beautiful.

 Dungeon Provincial Park Bonavista Newfoundland.

 After visiting Dungeon Provincial Park we saw there were two options for returning to Bonavista, so we decided to take the one we hadn't already seen.
-Once we got somewhat lost it turned out to be the scenic route, and definitely gave ourselves a tour of residential Bonavista.
-The up side was that we stopped for some very tasty watermelon sorbet on the way back through downtown.
+Once we got somewhat lost it turned out to be the scenic route, and definitely gave ourselves a tour of the residential Bonavista.
+The upside was that we stopped for some very tasty watermelon sorbet on the way back through downtown.

 Once we had returned to the bed and breakfast it was evening, and we decided to take a taxi out to the nearby community of Elliston.
 Elliston is known as the Root Cellar Capital of the World, and it apparently has many sites of historical significance to share with visitors.
 However, the reason for our visit was the free Puffin Viewing Site.
-At this location there is a colony of breeding Atlantic Puffins that routinely come on shore and walk right up to visitors.
+At this location, there is a colony of breeding Atlantic Puffins that routinely come on shore and walk right up to visitors.
 The colony is apparently more active on land in the early morning and evening.

 Elliston Newfoundland Puffin viewing.